edgi-govdata-archiving/CEJST_Analysis/README.md

 You can run the analysis for yourself by running the two Jupyter Notebooks in this repo.
 We welcome any suggested edits or additions!

+## Files
+- `CEJST_prep.ipynb` pulls data from EDGI's copy of EPA data hosted by the Stony Brook University.
+It produces a single output file, `echo_data.csv`, that can be used as input for the analysis...
+- `EDGI_CEJST_Analysis.ipynb` uses the output from `CEJST_prep.ipnyb` to extend the existing CEJST methodology with enforcement and compliance indicators of "disdvantageness."
+Inputs for this notebook also include the CEJST preliminary results themselves (drawn directly from the CEJST website), a list of industry classification codes (NAICS; drawn directly from its website), and Census data.
+- `DECENNIALSF12010.P5_data_with_overlays_2022-03-30T170415.csv` is a US Census data file available [here](https://data.census.gov/cedsci/table?q=United%20States&t=Race%20and%20Ethnicity&g=0100000US%241400000&y=2010&d=DEC%20Summary%20File%201&tid=DECENNIALSF12010.P5).

 ---

 ## License & Copyright